In this scenario, we will discuss the utilization of dynamic constructors for initializing objects.

 Approach:

-In the example below, memory is allocated on the heap and a variable's default function Object { [native code] } is dynamically initialised using new.
+In the instance provided, memory is reserved in the heap and a variable's default constructor Object { [native code] } is dynamically instantiated using the new keyword.

-The function is called by objects of the class "jtp" which then outputs the value of the ptr dynamically allocated variable.
+The function is invoked by instances of the "jtp" class, which subsequently displays the value of the dynamically allocated variable ptr.

-The software for dynamic object initialization using the new operator is shown below:
+The program for dynamic object creation through the new keyword is demonstrated below:

 #include <iostream>